Wallingford Historic Homes Fair

 Thomas Veith, Architectural Historian, Designer, and Author

 Tom discussed Wallingford’s rich architectural heritage and the story of its development.
 He is the author of A Preliminary Sketch of Wallingford’s History, 1855-1985 and, in 2005, completed a survey of residences in Wallingford for Seattle’s Historic Preservation program.
+Click HERE to watch a video of this session.

 Ask-An-Expert Marty Smith, Masonry Restoration Specialist, 12:30 to 2 PM